-Artificial intelligence, or AI, is ubiquitous and integrated into almost any field or application.
+Artificial intelligence, or AI, is ubiquitous.
 Progress made over the last few decades has been astounding, with achievements demonstrating the ever-growing capabilities of these systems, such as DeepMind’s AlphaGo defeating the world’s foremost Go player in 2016 and the application of LinearFold to predict the secondary structure of the SARS-CoV-2 RNA sequence in just 26 seconds.

 There is a caveat though: running AI requires large amounts of energy and data, and computer hardware can’t keep up.
 Integrated circuit chips are reaching capacity even as structures on the chips and circuit components become smaller.
 There is a limit to how far we can physically take this.

 “Semiconductor structures on computer chips are now approaching the size of several nanometers and the quantum uncertainty starts to break the electrical insulation, which causes the failure of the chip,” explained Li Lin, a post-doctoral researcher in the Department of Mechanical and Aerospace Engineering at George Washington University, focusing on plasma physics, plasma chemistry, and machine learning.
 “It’s quite challenging to keep making smaller and smaller chips.”